Target-Aware Video Diffusion Models: Introduction

-Experimental results demonstrate that our target-aware video diffusion model outperforms existing solutions in synthesizing videos where actors precisely engage with designated targets.
-To further demonstrate the strength of our target-aware model, we apply our model to two downstream applications: (1) video content creation, generating long-form videos covering navigations and interactions with simple user inputs, and (2) zero-shot 3D HOI motion synthesis, simulating physical agents performing plausible actions in a given environment.
-Our contributions can be summarized as follows: \begin{itemize}[itemsep=0pt] \item We present a target-aware video diffusion model that generates videos of interactions between the actor and the target using a segmentation mask and a text prompt. \item We propose a novel cross-attention loss that enables the model to effectively utilize the additional mask input, and provide a comprehensive analysis of its effects across different parts of the model. \item We present a newly curated dataset specifically designed to train and evaluate our target-aware model. \item We demonstrate two real-world applications of our target-aware model: video content creation and zero-shot 3D HOI motion synthesis for controlling physical agents. \end{itemize} We will release our code and dataset for future research.
+Our contributions can be summarized as follows: (1) We present a target-aware video diffusion model that generates videos of interactions between the actor and the target using a segmentation mask and a text prompt; (2) {We propose to utilize a cross-attention loss to enable the base model to effectively incorporate the mask input and achieve target awareness}, and provide a comprehensive analysis of its effects across different parts of the model; (3) We present a newly curated dataset specifically designed to train and evaluate our target-aware model; and (4) We demonstrate two real-world applications of our target-aware model: zero-shot 3D HOI motion synthesis for controlling physical agents and video content creation.